 How to use in trading?

 The Momentum can be used for the purpose of receiving timely and accurate trading signals.
-It can also be utilized as an additional tool, that will help you confirm signals, received from other indicators.
+It can also be utilized as an additional tool that can help you confirm signals received from other indicators.

-The higher the indicator, the faster is the upward price movement.
-The lower the indicator, the faster is the downward price movement.
+The higher the indicator the faster the upward price movement.
+The lower the indicator, the faster the downward price movement.
 When the indicator reading is equal to zero, there is no prevailing trend on the market (the market is flat).

 There are several types of signals you can receive when trading with the Momentum.

 First, it can be used as MACD.
-In such a case the trader would consider opening a short position (SELL) after a major peak and a long position (BUY) after a major trough.
-When using this strategy, it is important to confirm the signal with another indicator of different type.
+In this case, the trader will open a corresponding position (either buy or sell) when the indicator is at its maximum or minimum.
+When using this strategy, it is important to confirm the signal with another indicator of a different type.

 Secondly, it can also be used as an anticipatory indicator.
 This strategy is based on the premise of accelerating growth/decline at the end of the trend cycle.
 When the trend, either positive or negative, suddenly accelerates, it can be expected to run out of power soon enough.
 Although useful, this method is not 100% accurate, and should be used with care.